 But even the mind can’t push the body beyond its limits of endurance on a daily basis, unless we keep ourselves super-fit and lead a disciplined life with regular habits.
 Even then, only that far and no further.
-The mind can’t pull the body along by itself – no way!
+The mind can’t pull the body along by itself–no way!

-How else do you think athletes and sportspersons run that incredible race to pip the leader at the ribbon, or pull off a cliff-hanger of a tennis match?
+How else do you think athletes and sportspersons run that incredible race, overtaking the leaders one by one to breast the ribbon, or pull off a cliff-hanger of a tennis match?
 Or how soldiers and security personnel work insane hours under inhuman conditions to fight the enemy, deal with criminals or handle an emergency?

 Be assured that they are not doing it with just mind power.
 Unless both mind and body work together, it is not possible to be healthy, fit and happy, leave alone do superhuman things.
 A fit body with some help from the mind can pull through tough situations time and again.
 The mind needs an ally — a fit body!